Isadore Coop

-Formative years
+Early life and education

-Coop was born in Winnipeg in 1926.
+Isidore Coop was born in Winnipeg in 1926.
 His father died when Coop was 12 years old.
 As a result, his family lived in poverty for many years, behind a corner grocery store run by his mother in the north end of Winnipeg.
 Coop delivered bread on a bicycle to help make ends meet.

-Coop received a non-secular Jewish education at the I. L. Peretz Folk School in Winnipeg.
+Coop received a secular Jewish education at the I. L. Peretz Folk School in Winnipeg.
 This, and the poverty of his childhood, influenced his values for his entire life.
 Coop was always caring for the needs of the disadvantaged in our society.

 Coop also attended Isaac Newton School in Winnipeg, excelling in science and mathematics.
 It was also at Isaac Newton that Coop discovered his love of art and drawing.
 The combination of science and art would naturally draw him to architecture.

-Early years of study

 In 1947, Coop was awarded the Manitoba Association of Architects Scholarship and the Isbister Scholarship in Architecture.
-In 1948, Coop obtained his Bachelor of Architecture from the University of Manitoba, Faculty of Architecture.
+In 1948, he obtained his Bachelor of Architecture from the University of Manitoba, Faculty of Architecture.
 Upon graduating, Coop apprenticed with the architectural firm of Green, Blankstein, Russell (GBR).
 In 1951, he registered with the Manitoba Association of Architects.

-From 1951-53, Coop attended the Illinois Institute of Technology (IIT), studying with the famed architectural Modernist Ludwig Mies van der Rohe.
+From 1951 to 1953, Coop attended the Illinois Institute of Technology (IIT), studying with the famed architectural Modernist Ludwig Mies van der Rohe.
 He graduated with a Masters of Science in Architecture.
 The Miesian aphorisms "less is more" and "God is in the details" would influence Coop's work his entire career.